cylc/cylc-flow/doc/src/suite-design-guide/portable-suites.rst

 environment.
 Improvements and upgrades can be developed on feature branches in the research environment.
-Operations staff can check out completed feature branches for testing in the operational environment before merging to trunk or refering back to research if problems are found.
+Operations staff can check out completed feature branches for testing in the operational environment before merging to trunk or referring back to research if problems are found.
 After sufficient testing the new suite version can be deployed into operations.

 .. note::